March

 A supporter of Batson Children's Hospital for decades, the mashup of St. Patrick's Day and a Mardi Gras parade raised more than $25,000 for the hospital in 2015, a year when a downpour threatened to dampen the fun.

-2016 numbers are still being tallied, but the event is expected to have brought in about $30,000.
+Numbers for 2016 are still being tallied, but the event is expected to have brought in about $30,000.

-Through the years of the annual festival, one of the nation's largest St. Patrick's Day parades, more than $400,000 has been raised for the state's only children's hospital.
+Through the years, the annual festival, one of the nation's largest St. Patrick's Day parades, has raised more than $400,000 for the state's only children's hospital.

 Volunteers sweep the parade route for donations.

-“The annual St. Paddy's Parade & Festival is one of our favorite events each year,” said Jen Hospodor, manager of Children's Miracle Network Hospitals and Community Based Fundraising at UMMC's Office of Development.
-“Every event from the 5K to the City Sweep to the concert that night is filled with this great sense of camaraderie and fun, and of course, pride for our city.
-It is one of the longest-running traditions of fundraising for Batson Children's Hospital and we enjoy being a part of it.”
+"The annual St. Paddy's Parade & Festival is one of our favorite events each year," said Jen Hospodor, manager of Children's Miracle Network Hospitals and Community Based Fundraising at UMMC's Office of Development.
+"Every event from the 5K to the City Sweep to the concert that night is filled with camaraderie, fun and pride for our city.
+It is one of the longest-running traditions of fundraising for Batson Children's Hospital and we enjoy being a part of it."

-Helping the place where her child’s life was saved, Gina Burton, left, along with daughter Kambree Burton, center, and friend Carly Sullivan, were collecting donations with the other city sweepers.
+Helping the place where her child's life was saved, Gina Burton, left, along with daughter Kambree Burton, center, and friend Carly Sullivan, collected donations with other volunteers.

-Gina Burton knows how much a difference helping the hospital makes.
-She and daughter Kambree drove more than an hour from their Mize home to march as city sweepers, gathering donations for the hospital where Kambree was saved after previously undiscovered birth defects tried to claim her life.
+Gina Burton knows how much a difference supporting the hospital makes.
+She and daughter Kambree drove more than an hour from their home in Mize to participate as City Sweep volunteers.

-"Anything we can do, we'll do," said Gina Burton.
+"Anything we can do, we'll do," Gina Burton said.
 "We're just thankful."

 Members of the Rancor Raiders Garrison of the 501st Legion marched in their "Star Wars" gear in Hal's St. Paddy's Parade.